The Best Street Style from Australian Fashion Week

 A trend that Aussies consider a major part of their identities, one which combines their health-loving nature and fitness enthusiasm with a sense for haute couture – athleisure was once again taken to a whole new level of perfect.
 Minimalism and simplicity ruled some of the most noticeable combos, with logoed tees tucked neatly into a pair of black jeans.

 Others, however, boasted a much more out-there, sporty-chic, in track pants together with a button-down, and a pair of delicious heels.
 You could see those “dad sneakers” strutted all over the place, as a part of those full sporty combos, and pantsuits in pastels paired with classic white sneakers.
 Ripped denim with crop tops and ankle-high sneakers was also a well-known combo once again boasted during Fashion Week.

 Deconstruction and layering

 Both in terms of materials and patterns, ladies used many an opportunity to stack a few valuable items from their wardrobe into a single, stunning look.
-This is something worth noting since Aussies don’t always have the chance to do so with their heavenly weather, so a bit of rain and chill served as the perfect backdrop for some incredible, layered creations, deconstructed jackets and shirts, and quirky bombers and overcoats.
+This is something worth noting since Aussies don’t always have the chance to do so with their heavenly weather, so a bit of rain and chill served as the perfect backdrop for some incredible, layered creations such as personalised hoodies, deconstructed jackets and shirts, and quirky bombers and overcoats.